 Recreational activities are important for kids' healthy development, says Purvis, but "with the [increasing] number of children and adolescents participating in sports and play activities, the number of injuries continues to increase."

-Purvis doesn't suggest reducing your kids' involvement in these activities, but he does stress the importance of following safety guidelines
+Purvis doesn't suggest reducing your kids' involvement in these activities, but he does stress the importance of following safety guidelines and using protective equipment.

 To that end, the American Academy of Orthopaedic Surgeons (AAOS), the Pediatric Orthopaedic Society of North America, the Canadian Orthopaedic Association, and the American Orthopaedic Society for Sports Medicine have started a "Play It Safe!" campaign to reduce sports injuries.

 - Be in proper physical condition before they play a sport.
 (A preparticipation physical, especially for older children, is important, says Purvis, to screen for undiagnosed heart ailments).